byterubpay/byterub-site/_posts/2017-08-06-logs-for-the-Kovri-dev-meeting-held-on-2017-08-06.md

 **\<anonimal>** He did say he's submit something soon though.
 **\* anonimal** shrugs
 **\<anonimal>** rehrar: any kovri FFS plans?
-**\<moneromooo>** FWIW, I was keeping track at 5 minute increments, then keeping it to myself.
+**\<byterubmooo>** FWIW, I was keeping track at 5 minute increments, then keeping it to myself.
 Never been a problem.
 It only would be with slackers I expect.
 **\<rehrar>** Ummm FFS plans?
 **\<anonimal>** k
 **\<anonimal>** Yes, to have one if needed.